siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 209 Lorentz Force as Boundary Stress Transfer.md

   $$
 - internal helical traversal cancels at monopole order, leaving only the drift correction.

+Geometrically, the toroidal charge class is carried by an axial energy-moment orthogonal to the local transverse pair $(\mathbf F_+,\mathbf F_-)$.
+When that axis drifts through the external transverse organization, the sampled momentum-flux load resolves into the lateral transport term
+$
+\mathbf v\times\mathbf B_{\mathrm e}.
+$

 So the Lorentz law is not imported.
 It is the point-mode limit of toroidal boundary stress transfer together with moving-aperture transport.